 Instructions

-- Heat the Pizzelle waffle iron, while you prepare the batter.
+- Heat Pizzelle iron while you prepare the batter.
+If it needs cleaning from prior use, a vegetable brush works great!

-- Cook until hardly any steam is being produced, usually somewhere between 45 seconds to a minute.
+- Cook until hardly any steam is being produced, or the light turns green.
+Depending on the setting and your iron, this can take anywhere from 30 seconds to 1 minute.

-- Use a fork or a thin spatula to remove the Pizzelle to a wire rack to cool.
-Continue until the batter is all used up.
+- Use a fork or a thin spatula to transfer the Pizzelle onto a cooling rack.
+Makes sure they lay perfectly flat, as they will harden in that position.
+Continue until the batter is used up.ย

-- Store the Pizzelle in your favorite jar, or tins for longer storage.
+- Store cookies in your favorite jar or tin for longer storage.
 This will help to retain their crispy textures.

 Notes